-The following guide provides everything you need to know about the hottest new technology that is already penetrating plenty of sectors within the global economy – both on macro and micro levels.
+The following guide provides everything you need to know about blockchain architecture.
+Blockchain architecture is already penetrating plenty of sectors within the global economy.
+On a macro and micro levels.

 When most people hear blockchain, they immediately think of bitcoin.
-Although the blockchain, as the underlying infrastructure, is the main reason behind the success of the cryptocurrency sector, it is now considered a very common technology, suitable for application and optimization of all types of processes within different structures.
+Blockchain architecture is the main reason behind the success of the cryptocurrency sector.
+It is now considered a prevalent technology.
+Suitable for application and optimization of all types of processes within different structures.

-The idea behind the technology is to reach a higher level of security through decentralization.
-The decentralization is achieved with the help of a network, built from separate nodes (each node can be a user’s computer, for example).
+The idea behind the technology is to reach a higher level of security.
+By decentralization which is achieved with the help of a network.
+Built from separate nodes where each node can be a user’s computer, for example.

-Blockchain – a distributed, decentralized public ledger technology, consisting of a set of records (also known as “blocks”), linked together with the help of cryptography.
+It consisting of a set of records (also known as “blocks”).
+They are linked together with the help of cryptography.

 KPMG’s research quantified the expected benefits of blockchain adoption.
 The results are as follows: